Fantasyland: Expansion

 Snow White's Scary Adventures closed on May 31, 2012.
 The original ride was removed and Princess Fairytale Hall, a new Disney Princess "meet and greet" area, opened on September 18, 2013, where the attraction previously existed.
-An area themed to Disney's 1937 film Snow White and the Seven Dwarfs features the dwarfs' cottage and a new roller coaster ride called the Seven Dwarfs Mine Train.
+An area themed to Disney Animation's 1937 film Snow White and the Seven Dwarfs features the dwarfs' cottage and a new roller coaster ride called the Seven Dwarfs Mine Train.
 The coaster features a first-of-its-kind ride system with a train of ride vehicles that swing back and forth, responding to the twists and turns of the track.
 Although not part of the original plans for the new Fantasyland, this attraction took the place of several proposed interactive Disney Princess meet and greets; these have been removed from the updated plans for the expansion.
 The Seven Dwarfs Mine Train opened on May 28, 2014, completing New Fantasyland.

-On May 2, 2024, following the announcement, Magic Kingdom announced that a new interactive game attraction, Smellephants on Parade are debuted, where guests can find 8 pachyderms throughout Storybook Circus in a search-and-sniff adventure.
+On May 2, 2024, Magic Kingdom announced a new interactive game attraction, Smellephants on Parade, where guests can find 8 pachyderms throughout Storybook Circus in a search-and-sniff adventure.